project-ai101/ai-hpc-with-cuda/nccl/mpi_overview.md

     MPI_Comm_rank(MPI_COMM_WORLD, &myRank);

 ```
-After the rank is identified, example_application knows which process it is running in.
+After the rank is identified, example_application can know which process it is running with.
+The option
+"-n 2" means mpirun shall create two processes and the option "-host node1:1,node2:1" tells mpirun to
+create one process on each node1 and node2.
+Here is the code of the simple [Hello World example](./mpi_hello_world.cpp).

 ### Group and InterCommunicator